-The PAF program is full of strategies, not only based on phonemic awareness, but overall textual awareness that can also support a reader who is struggling with the process.
+The PAF program is full of strategies, not only based on phonemic awareness, but overall textual awareness that can also support a reader who is struggling with the process, including students with dyslexia.
 The textual awareness aspect of reading is how the reader is able to give insight about what they read.

 When given the opportunity to discuss a topic or concept, textual awareness allows a student to make a connection to the reading that the student may not have been able to make otherwise because they are struggling to read a passage.
 PAF suggests that when presenting a specific reading passage or book to the student, to discuss what they may already know about the topic.

 By creating a foundation for discussion that is related to the text, the teacher initiates what is referenced as, “teacher language.”
 This exercise is one that absorbs what the student brings to the discussion, from their previous knowledge, and crafting different types of questions to get the student to think on many different levels.
 Allowing the student to discuss what they know or what they are thinking provides them with an avenue to feel successful and develop a better understanding for the text.

 Where students once had difficulty synthesizing what was being read, with PAF there already is a general base of information that helps the student to connect what they are reading to the information previously discussed.
 Checking in with the student as they read also solidifies their ability to comprehend.
 Eventually the letters on the page form into words that contain valuable and interesting information.